Skip to content

 Imagine you are designing a custom chef’s kitchen.
 You plan a spot for the fridge, a sink, a dishwasher, an oven– and there are good patterns for where these tools should go.
 When you work in a kitchen that go against these patterns, the difference is not refreshing.
 It’s frustrating!

 But have you ever been in a well-designed kitchen?
 It minimizes steps between commonly-used tools.
 Everything is at your fingertips when you need it.
 It’s a delightful experience.
-You don’t have to think; you just move about your business.
+You don’t have to think; you just cook.

 In a way, your website is like that kitchen.
 Instead of being a way to express artistic creativity, it’s a system of tools for accomplishing a goal.
 For your site, that goal may be: